-GWIC Activities in August 2018-August 2018
+GWIC Activities in October 2018-August 2019

-GWIC convenes the biennial Edoardo Amaldi Conference on Gravitational Waves, sponsored by IUPAP as a "class B" Conference.
+GWIC convened the biennial Edoardo Amaldi Conference on Gravitational Waves, sponsored by IUPAP as a "class B" Conference.
 The Amaldi meeting is considered by many in the gravitational wave community to be their most important international gathering.
 The members of GWIC serve as the Scientific Organizing Committee for the Amaldi meetings.
-Planning for the 2019 Amaldi meeting has continued; it will be held with the ISGRG-sponsored International Conference on General Relativity in Valencia.
+The meeting was held with the ISGRG-sponsored International Conference on General Relativity in Valencia.
+Roughly 1000 persons, 20% women, from 50 countries attended this very successful meeting.
+The next Amaldi Conference is planned for 2021, and GWIC selected Melbourne, Australia, as the location for that meeting.